December 26, 2025

 - Invest regularly

-- Avoid emotional decisions
+- Avoid emotional investment decisions

-- Review your goals periodically
+- Review financial goals periodically

 - Keep learning about personal finance